Symmetries and topological operators, on average: Disordered emergent symmetries and LogCFTs

 \subsection{LogCFTs}

-Infrared fixed points of theories with quenched disorder can be described by non-unitary LogCFTs, first discussed in 2d \cite{Rozansky:1992rx,Gurarie:1993xq}.
-See e.g. \cite{Gurarie:2013tma} for a review of 2d LogCFTs or \cite{Hogervorst:2016itc} for an introduction to LogCFTs in $d$ dimensions from an axiomatic point of view.
+Theories with quenched disorder may flow to IR fixed points \cite{Cardy:2013rqg} described by LogCFTs.
+Such CFTs were first discussed in 2d \cite{Rozansky:1992rx,Gurarie:1993xq}, see e.g. \cite{Gurarie:2013tma} for a review or \cite{Hogervorst:2016itc} for an introduction in general dimensions from an axiomatic point of view.
 It was recognized in \cite{Gurarie:1993xq} that LogCFTs are intrinsically associated in having primary operators that are highest weight of indecomposable but not irreducible representations of the conformal group.
 A derivation of how LogCFTs can arise as random fixed points was given in \cite{Cardy:2013rqg} and more recently in \cite{Aharony:2018mjm} by means of (suitable generalizations of) Callan-Symanzik equations, in both cases using replica methods.
 We provide here an alternative derivation, working out the generalization of \eqref{eq:SRemergent2pt} when the emergent group is assumed to be the conformal one.

 In the IR fixed point of the replica theory we have a dilatation current $J_d^{\mu}$ which yields the topological dilatation operator

 The conformal Ward identities applied to a primary operator ${\cal O}$ imply